Risk management

 Risk mitigation

-ALK’s production processes and quality standards have been developed and optimised over many years.
-ALK has invested significantly to increase the robustness and compliance of the legacy business by reducing manufacturing complexity, and all possible steps are taken during portfolio rationalisation work to mitigate any potential impact on other areas of manufacturing or the wider business.
-ALK conducts risk planning including for the prevention of unwanted events, and preventative inventory management.
-ALK manages third party dependency risks through contractual stipulations, planning, monitoring, and joint steering committees.
+ALK has invested significantly in recent years to increase the robustness and compliance of the legacy business by reducing manufacturing complexity, and all possible steps are taken during portfolio rationalisation work to mitigate any potential impact on other areas of manufacturing or the wider business.
+ALK conducts risk planning including the prevention of unwanted events, and preventive inventory management.

 Failures or delays in product development